 Finally!
 You’re going to college, and the possibilities are endless.
 What will your major be?
 Which clubs will you join?
 Will you study abroad?
 Only you can decide, but we can help you make some of the most important decisions about your future.
 Why should you choose Northeastern Illinois University?

-One of the most ethnically diverse universities in the nation, we provide our students an affordable, quality education with more than 70 undergraduate and graduate programs in the arts and sciences, education, and business.
-Northeastern offers extremely competitive tuition rates guaranteed for four consecutive years.
-Students from Illinois’s neighboring states pay in-state tuition, as do active military duty students, veterans, their spouses, and dependents.
-We help you identify grants, scholarships, employment, and loans so that when you graduate, you’re counting the money you earn, not the money you owe.
+One of the most ethnically diverse universities in the nation, Northeastern provides its students an affordable, quality education with more than 70 undergraduate and graduate programs in the arts and sciences, education, and business.
+We offer extremely competitive tuition rates guaranteed for four consecutive years.
+Students from Illinois’s neighboring states pay in-state tuition, as do active-duty military students, veterans, their spouses, and dependents.
+We help you identify grants, scholarships, employment, and loans so when you graduate, you’re counting the money you earn, not the money you owe.

 Northeastern offers classes on weekdays, evenings, weekends, and online, allowing students to strike a balance between work, school, and life.
-Our 67-acre Main Campus on the Northwest Side of Chicago is a welcoming community to the more than 10,000 students who attend Northeastern.
+Our 67-acre Main Campus on the Northwest Side of Chicago is a welcoming community to the almost 7,500 students who attend Northeastern.

 In addition to our Main Campus in the North Park neighborhood of Chicago, we also have locations in the Avondale and Bronzeville neighborhoods and in Grayslake, Illinois.

 In fall 2016, we opened the doors to our brand-new residence hall.
 Students can take advantage of our convenient location and unmatched amenities.
 The residence hall is located centrally on the Main Campus and includes features such as a fitness center, computer center, recreation lounge, billiards, foosball, air hockey, and much more.